-If WPA-PSK is used, the Wireless Stations and the Access Point must have the same settings for each of the following: $\frac{1}{2} \left(\frac{1}{2} \right) = \frac{1}{2} \left(\frac{1}{2} \right) \left($
+If WPA-PSK is used, the Wireless Stations and the Access Point must have the same settings for each of the following:

 WPA PSK (Pre-shared Key) Enter the same value on every station and the AP.
 The PSK must be from 8 to 63 characters in length.
 The 256Bit key used for the actual encryption is derived from this key.
 Encryption The same encryption method must be used.
-The most common encryption method is TKIP, and in many situations this is the only encryption method which can be used.
+The most common encryption method is TKIP.
+Another widely-supported method is AES.